iqtree/iqtree.github.io/doc/Complex-Models.md

 Here,  `part1`,  `part2`, and `part7` contain three DNA sub-alignments, whereas `part3`,  `part5`, and `part6` contain sub-alignments for morphological data.
 Besides, `part4` contains an amino-acid alignment with 200 sites.
 Note that users could specify the parameters for each model of each partition (see [Substitution Models](Substitution-Models)).
 In this example, for simplicity, we ignore that feature, thus, using randomly generated parameters.

-Assuming that the above partition file is named `example_mix.nex` and one would like to simulate an MSA from a single tree in `example.phy.treefile`, one could start the simulation with the following command:
+Assuming that the above partition file is named `example_mix.nex` and one would like to simulate alignments from a single tree in `tree.nwk`, one could start the simulation with the following command:

-    iqtree2 --alisim partition_mix -q example_mix.nex -t example.phy.treefile
+    iqtree2 --alisim partition_mix -q example_mix.nex -t tree.nwk

-At the end of the run, AliSim will write out the simulated MSA into four output files.
+At the end of the run, AliSim writes out the simulated alignments into four output files.
 The first file named `partition_mix_0_part1_part2_part7.phy` stores the merged 400-site DNA alignment from `part1`, `part2`, and `part7`.
-Although `part3`, `part5`, and `part6` contain morphological data, `part3` simulates morphological alignments with 32 states while `part5` and `part6` have 30 states.
-Thus, the simulated alignment of `part3` will be saved to `partition_mix_0_part3.phy` whereas `partition_mix_0_part5_part6.phy`stores the merged alignment of `part5` and `part6`.
-Lastly, the simulated amino-acid alignment of `part4` should be stored in `partition_mix_0_part4.phy`.
+Although `part3`, `part5`, and `part6` contain morphological data, `part3` simulates a morphological alignment with 32 states while `part5` and `part6` have 30 states.
+Thus, AliSim outputs the alignment of `part3` into `partition_mix_0_part3.phy` whereas `partition_mix_0_part5_part6.phy`stores the merged alignment of `part5` and `part6`.
+Lastly, `partition_mix_0_part4.phy` stores the simulated amino-acid alignment of `part4`.

 **Example 2**: Simulating mixed data with an ***Edge-proportional* partition model**

-Unlike ***Edge-equal***, the ***Edge-proportional*** partition model requires each partition to have its own partition specific rate, which rescales all its branch lengths.
-One could specify the partition-specific rates by specifying the tree length for each partition in the NEXUS file via `partX{<tree_length>}` as the following example.
+Unlike ***Edge-equal***, the ***Edge-proportional*** partition requires each partition to have its own partition specific rate, which rescales all its branch lengths.
+One could specify the partition-specific rates by specifying the tree length for each partition in the NEXUS file via `partX{<tree_length>}` as in the following example.
 Note that `<tree_length>` of a partition is equal to the length of the common tree times the `partition_rate` of that partition.
 For example, assuming the length of the common tree is 2.61045, the partition-specific rate of partition 1 is 0.3, then the `<tree_length>` of `part1` should be 0.783135 (=2.61045 * 0.3):

     #nexus
 	begin sets;